Pacho Herrera In ‘Narcos’ Season 3: Facts About The Real Cali Cartel Boss

 — Goseso (@_Gsepulveda) October 20, 2016

-Rempel describes Pacho on his website as a man who fit the gay stereotype and a ruthless gangster.
+Rempel describes Pacho on his website as a man who fit the gay stereotype and who was a ruthless gangster.
 Herrera controlled the most brutal wing of the Cali Cartel division of hitmen known as sicarios.
 He had a genuine passion for soccer and reportedly built professional soccer pitches for his personal use.

 Had Pacho survived, it seemed like he could have gotten away with his life as a narcotic trafficker.
 American authorities failed to extradite the Cali boss and he got a short sentence of about six years.